Helsinki-NLP/OpusFilter/README.md

 proportion of removed segments is printed.
 In addition, it is possible to write the removed segments to a file in JSON Lines format (`--removed`).

+## How to contribute

+Questions, bug reports, and feature wishes are welcome in the GitHub issues page.
+We are also happy to consider pull requests.
+There are a few rules for pull requests:

+* Make a pull request to the `develop` branch instead of `master`.
+* The code should support at least Python versions from 3.6 to 3.8.
+* Please follow [PEP 8](https://www.python.org/dev/peps/pep-0008/).
+Exception: The maximum line length is 127 characters instead of 79.
+* Especially for new features, please include test cases for unit testing.

+PEP 8 compatibility can be checked with `flake8`.
+Install it e.g. via `pip` and run `flake8 opusfilter/` in the project root.

+The unit tests are located in the `tests` directory.
+To run them, install [pytest](https://pytest.org/) and run `python -m pytest tests/` in the project root.
+Also nosetests should work, if you have VariKN and eflomal set up as instructed (pytest skips the respective tests if not).

+GitHub workflows defined in the project run automatically `flake8` checks and unit testing with `pytest` using Python 3.6, 3.7, and 3.8.

+For larger contributions, consider using a code analysis tool like [Pylint](https://github.com/PyCQA/pylint) and fix everything that is simple to fix.
+Note that the current code yields a large number of warnings from pylint.